Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb21/Example_Guides/AmebaMotor/AmebaMotor - Use Ameba as Server to Control Motors.rst

 |image02|

 Upload the code and press the reset button on Ameba.
-When the connection is established, you will see the message “To see this page in action, open a browser to http://xxx.xxx.xxx.xxx” in the Arduino IDE, as shown in the figure:
+When the connection is established, you will see the message "To see this page in action, open a browser to http://xxx.xxx.xxx.xxx" in the Arduino IDE, as shown in the figure:

 |image03|